Skip to main content

 • His work is often interdisciplinary in nature, including particular collaborations with practical theology to explore forms of Christian community and youth work.

-• He is also interested in a range of related issues, including professional community work practice, community and voluntary organisation management, and social exclusion, especially in relation to public policy and faith-based social action in these field
+• He is also interested in a range of related issues, including professional community work practice, community and voluntary organisation management, and social action, especially in relation to public policy and faith-based social action in these field

 Publications